Tab-Y/employee-tracker/README.md

 ## Description

-This is a application to create, read, update and delete a database of employees
+This is a application to create, read, update and delete a database of employees.
+There is still room for improvement, and additional functionality to be added.
+The lowest level of acceptability of view, add anf update has been included, and additional functionality will be added in the future.

 ## Table of Contents